-skin hunger is an installation of new works (video, performance, sculpture, multi-media) @ The Club Car Gallery (12 W. North Avenue, Baltimore, MD) from April 11-May 4, 2025 by artist Kristin Putchinski, curated by Beth Yashnyk.
+skin hunger was an installation of new works (video, performance, sculpture, multi-media) @ The Club Car Gallery (12 W. North Avenue, Baltimore, MD) from April 11-May 4, 2025 by artist Kristin Putchinski, curated by Beth Yashnyk.
+Events included an opening & closing reception with community members, 2 live performances of the installation of Putchinski’s sculpture, “Hex,” and 2 trash abatement events in the lot next to the venue where 50 lbs of trash were removed.

 OPENING RECEPTION & COMMUNITY INSTALL